hiposfer/o2g/README.md

     $ docker run -v /path/to/osm/:/data hiposfer/osmtogtfs /data/bremen-latest.osm.pbf

 The above command will write the output files inside `/path/to/osm` directory.
 The `osmtogtfs` docker image will be downloaded on first run.

+## Development
+We use `pipenv` to manage dependencies and virtualenvs.
+Install and activate it before anything:

+    $ cd osmtogtfs
+    $ pip install pipenv
+    $ pipenv install
+    $ pipenv shell

+The last command will give us a shell within the newly created virtualenv.

+In order to update the `requirements.txt` we simply use `pipenv`:

+    $ pipenv run pip freeze > requirements.txt

-## Tests
+### Tests
 We use the `pytest` package for testing.
-Install pytest and run the tests:
+If you have followed above instructions, `pytest` should be already installed.
+Otherwise install pytest and run the tests:

     $ pip install pytest
-    $ pytest
+    $ pytest -s

 `-s` disables capturing and shows us more output (such as print statements and log messages).